sighupio/getting-started/distro-on-vms/README.md

     └── sa.pub
 ```

-## Step 3 - Decide the strategy for the SSL certificates
+## Step 3 - Decide the strategy for the Ingress TLS certificates

 We use the HTTPS protocol to expose the SD ingresses securely.
 HTTPS relies on certificates that need to be present, there are two approaches to achieve this:

-1) Provide a self-signed certificate
+1) Provide the certificates and keys (like a self-signed certificate)
 2) Use cert-manager to generate the certificates

 ### Self-signed certificate

-If you are using the first approach, you need to have at hand the `tls.key`, `tls.crt`, and `ca.crt` files.
+If you are using the first approach and you don't have the needed `tls.key`, `tls.crt`, and `ca.crt` files you can generate a self-signed set using `openssl` or similar tools.

 To generate these files using `openssl`, you can run the following commands:

 ```bash